pushkal1234/MachineLearningIrisDataset_Cpp/README.md

 Output Layer: The weight Corresponding to Output Layer are W1,W2,W3,W4,W5 , these get multiplied with the input computed as outputs from hidden layer with 5 Node.
                                It contains a Single Node and Classify the Flower as Setosa(0) & Versicolour(1).

+ WORKING: You will Find all information about Code in Comments as Provide in cpp file.